sharkfinAI/sharkfinApp/README.md

 Star our Repo if you enjoy our app.
 Follow on X @SharkfinAI and website: https://sharkfinapp.netlify.app for news and official updates.

-## Why SharkFin 1.08 Updates
+## Why SharkFin s

 - Local-first runtime with transparent execution
-- Forge for playbook generation, validation, and self-improvement
+- Forge for playbook AI Agents generation, validation, and self-improvement
 - Ghostwriter for brand drafting, scheduling, and managed content loops
 - Multi-agent orchestration for research, writing, analysis, and file-producing workflows
 - Optional Nvidia NemoClaw guardrails for higher-trust execution